 That’s one way that damp can be set in a conservatory, but a much more realistic and common way is for condensation to set in within the conservatory itself, and provide the perfect environment for damp to grow.

 Unlike rising damp and penetrating damp, condensation is a product made entirely from the inhabitant’s actions, and with a conservatory being a room used to trap heat it can be very easy for condensation to build up in there.

 So, how do you stop condensation from building up in a conservatory and providing a space in which mould and mildew can grow?

 The easiest way to deal with damp in your conservatory is to make sure that you are never in a situation where it can develop.

 For rising damp and penetrating damp that’s easy.
 Book a damp survey with a qualified surveyor to learn whether you have a working damp proof course to stop rising damp, and make sure that any faults or building defects are dealt with immediately to stop penetrating damp from occurring.

 Right away, we would recommend that you limit and minimise the amount of condensation being created in your conservatory.
 One of the main ways that you can mediate this is by ensuring your conservatory is well ventilated.
 Yes, we understand that the main purpose of a conservatory is to trap in heat, but making sure that hot, moist air has a channel to leave your conservatory is vital.

 If you notice that there is a lot of condensation present, for example, open your conservatory doors.
 Or, you could open your windows in the conservatory, and any other windows in your property that might allow for a draft through, pushing your moist warm air out.
-You can find out more about this in our “Does opening windows stop damp?” article.

 It’s worth remembering as well that condensation occurs when warm air laden with moisture encounters a cold surface, causing the moisture in the air to revert from gas to liquid.
 So, making sure that your conservatory is heated consistently is going to be vital.